Vaibhav-rai760/Group_face_emotion_detection/README.md

-# Group_face_emotion_detection
+# Group-Face-Emotion-Recognition
-A deep learning-based Face Emotion Detection system that classifies facial expressions into emotions like Happy, Sad, Angry, Surprise, Fear, and Neutral using CNNs and OpenCV.
-Supports real-time detection from images and video streams.
+The "Group Face Emotion Recogniton" project is an advanced facial emotion recognition project designed to accurately detect and analyze human emotions through facial expressions.